 In February 2017, GCC States signed a framework agreement for value added tax "VAT" which came into force on January 1, 2018.
 The tax applies a single rate of 5% to a broad basket of goods and services.
-However, it is up to each individual member state to implement domestic legislation.
-Qatar has not yet imposed VAT and is currently assessing its effects.
+However, it is up to each individual member state to implement domestic legislation and Qatar has announced that VAT will not be imposed in 2019 and its effects are currently being assessed.